 This one-day meeting will start at 10am to allow same-day travel.

-It will be held in Room 617 Wachman Hall, Temple University, 1805 North Broad street, just north of Montgomery Avenue (see directions on right margin).
+It will be held in Room 617 Wachman Hall, Temple University, 1805 North Broad street, just north of Montgomery Avenue.

 It will be an opportunity for graduate students and postdocs to present their research, and to meet other researchers.

 There will be contributed talks and a poster session.

 There will be no registration fee.
 In order to guarantee appropriate space in the lecture rooms, we ask every participant to please register in advance, even if you are not planning to give a talk.